eosnewyork/ledger-eos/README.md

    - Because the app is a development build and it has not been signed by ledger, it will tell you that the app is not trusted
    - NEVER INSTALL THIS APP IN A LEDGER WITH FUNDS.
 USE A TEST LEDGER FOR DEVELOPMENT PURPOSES
    - accept and install

+**The app will be named EosDemo with version 0.0.0.
+This is intentional**